GLOBAL MARKETS-Shares slip, euro gains as ECB seen poised to act

 Both the S&P 500 and Dow industrials closed at record highs on Monday, while MSCI's gauge of global equities closed at more than a six-year high, about 1.4 percent away from all-time highs set in late 2007.

-The euro rose 0.21 percent to 1.3623 against the dollar as traders believe its recent weakness fully prices in an aggressive European Central Bank interest rate cut on Thursday.
+The euro rose 0.31 percent to 1.3636 against the dollar as traders said expectations the European Central Bank would cut interest rates on Thursday were already largely priced in and that only a weaker inflation number would have triggered a big market move.

-The rate of euro zone inflation fell in May, increasing the risks of deflation, as core inflation, excluding energy, food, alcohol and tobacco, fell to 0.7 percent from 1.0 percent in April.
+Euro zone inflation fell unexpectedly in May, increasing the risks of deflation, as core inflation, excluding energy, food, alcohol and tobacco, fell to 0.7 percent from 1.0 percent in April.

-However, with most speculators already running big bets against the euro, traders said, even the weak figure was not enough to take the euro lower.
+With most speculators already running big bets against the euro, traders said, only a weaker-than-expected inflation reading of 0.4 percent or lower would have taken the euro towards $1.3580 - levels last seen in mid-February.

 U.S. Treasuries yields rose to their highest in three weeks as investors reset bets that yields are likely to rise, after they fell to 11-month lows last week.